ch2i/LoraGW-Setup/README.md

 ### If you have ic880a shield, change monitor service

 In this case you do not have WS2812B RGB LED on the shield, but GPIO classic one.
-You need to setup the correct monitor service.
+The push button GPIO to power off the PI is also not on the same GPIO, so you need to setup the correct monitor service.

 ```shell
 sudo rm /opt/loragw/monitor.py